1: OPORD

 # 4: Warning Order

 A Warning Order gives leaders notice that an OPORD will be issued in the near future.
 It’s a “warning” so they can start doing their initial planning.
 A Warning Order is in a similar format to an OPORD.
 They are never a complete plan.
 Instead, the information on hand is shared at the earliest convenience, while higher headquarters finalizes their plan and finishes the OPORD.
 A Warning Order does NOT authorize execution of the mission.
-It is typically for subordinates’ planning purposes only.
+Instead, it’s for subordinates’ planning purposes only.

 An Army warning order, commonly referred to as a “WARNO,” is written by commanders to provide advanced notice to their troops that events are about to take place.
 A WARNO can be used to notify troops about upcoming ceremonies, deployments, field training exercises, upcoming combat missions or any other event that requires troop compliance and participation.
 Chapter 3 of Army Field Manual 5-19 instructs soldiers on the proper use of WARNOs, and Field Manual 3-11.22 guides troops on the appropriate format and dissemination practices. ~ Biz Fluent